-The Constitution and the laws of the commonwealth require all payments from the State Treasury except for refunds of taxes, licenses, fees and other charges to be made only by duly enacted appropriations.
+The Constitution and the laws of the Commonwealth require all payments from the State Treasury except for refunds of taxes, licenses, fees and other charges to be made only by duly enacted appropriations.
 Amounts appropriated from a fund may not exceed its actual and estimated revenues for the fiscal year, plus any unappropriated surplus available.
-Appropriations from the principal operating funds of the commonwealth (the General Fund, the Motor License Fund and the State Lottery Fund) are generally made for one fiscal year and are returned to the unappropriated surplus of the fund categorized as a lapse, if not spent or encumbered by the end of the fiscal year.
-The commonwealth's fiscal year begins July 1 and ends June 30.
-(Fiscal year 2020 refers to the fiscal year ended June 30, 2020.)
+Appropriations from the principal operating funds of the Commonwealth (the General Fund, the Motor License Fund and the State Lottery Fund) are generally made for one fiscal year and are returned to the unappropriated surplus of the fund categorized as a lapse, if not spent or encumbered by the end of the fiscal year.
+The Commonwealth's fiscal year begins July 1 and ends June 30.
+For example, fiscal year 2021 refers to the fiscal year ended June 30, 2021.